bkrpub/EngineRoom/README.markdown

     browsing the LogPoint list (# column in screenshot) offers a quick
     impression on hotspots, complementing Instruments and other tools.

-  * **Toolkits should be able adapt to developers needs instead of forcing their way.**
+  * **Toolkits should be able to adapt to developers needs instead of forcing their way.**

     * Large projects may require more metadata (i.e. keywords) to classify messages, small projects may want to avoid the overhead.